Psychology Graduate Program

 Students in the MA program may choose one of three emphases:

 Note: The Industrial-Organizational M.A. and Fifth Year M.A. programs have been suspended.
 No new students will be admitted to these programs.

-A complete list of Psychology graduate classes offered at UNI can be found here.
+A complete list of Psychology graduate classes (starting with PSYCH 6001) offered at UNI can be found here.

 Combining empirically supported, scientifically based clinical training with a solid foundation in clinical research methodology, this emphasis prepares students for doctoral programs or for jobs at the Masters level operating under appropriate supervision.
 Clinical practicum and research opportunities allow students to work with child, adolescent and adult clinical populations in a variety of settings.
 Clinical faculty members are dedicated to research, and actively involve students in ongoing and new areas of study.
 Students complete a thesis which they defend at the end of their second year.

 The Social emphasis is designed for students who are interested in social psychology and would like to complete a master's degree before seeking admission to Ph.D. programs in social psychology or pursuing employment as a research analyst, research associate, or community college teacher.Students in the social emphasis receive a broad education in psychology and especially social psychology.
 Students complete and present at least two research projects, their first year project and their thesis.

 The Individualized Study option is designed for students who are interested in areas such as biological, experimental, cognitive, and applied psychology.
 This option is for primarily for students who would like to complete a master's degree before seeking admission to Ph.D. programs in psychology or pursuing employment as a research analyst, research associate, or community college teacher.
 Students work in conjuction with their faculty advisor and the graduate coordinator to design an individualized program of study which includes core courses and approved electives.
 Students complete a first year project and a thesis.